-Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can then spread to other areas of the body.
+Cancer starts when cells start to grow out of control.
+Cells in nearly any part of the body can become cancer, and can then spread to other parts of the body.
 To learn more about how cancers start and spread, see What Is Cancer?

-This information focuses on Hodgkin Lymphoma.
-For information on the other type, see Non-Hodgkin Lymphoma.
+This information is about Hodgkin lymphoma.
+To learn about the other type, see Non-Hodgkin Lymphoma.

 To understand what Hodgkin lymphoma is, it helps to know about the lymph system (also known as the lymphatic system).
 The lymph system is part of the immune system, which helps fight infections and some other diseases.
-It also helps the flow of fluids in the body.
+The lymph system also helps control the flow of fluids in the body.

 The lymph system is made up mainly of cells called lymphocytes, a type of white blood cell.
 There are 2 main types of lymphocytes: